tschuelia/Pandora/docs/getting_started.rst

     plot_dim_x: 0
     plot_dim_y: 1

-    Command line: pandora -c config_example.yaml

     --------- STARTING COMPUTATION ---------
-    [00:00:00] Running SmartPCA on the input dataset.
+    [00:00:02] Running SmartPCA on the input dataset.
-    [00:00:00] Plotting embedding results for the input dataset.
+    [00:00:02] Plotting embedding results for the input dataset.
-    [00:00:02] Drawing 10 bootstrapped datasets and running PCA.
+    [00:00:18] Drawing 10 bootstrapped datasets and running PCA.
+    [00:00:18] NOTE: Bootstrap convergence check is enabled.
+Will terminate bootstrap computation once convergence is determined.
+Convergence confidence level: 0.05
-    [00:00:03] Comparing bootstrap embedding results.
+    [00:00:27] Bootstrapping done.
+Number of replicates computed: 10 [00:00:27] Comparing bootstrapping embedding results.
-    [00:00:04] Plotting bootstrap embedding results.
+    [00:00:34] Plotting bootstrapping embedding results.

     ========= PANDORA RESULTS =========
-    > Input dataset: /path/to/example/example
+    > Input dataset: /Users/julia/Desktop/Promotion/ADNA_Popgen/Pandora/example/example

+    > Performed Analysis: BOOTSTRAP
-    > Number of Bootstrap replicates computed: 10
+    > Number of replicates computed: 10
     > Number of Kmeans clusters: 2

     ------------------
-    Bootstrapping Results
+    Results
     ------------------
     Pandora Stability: 1.0
-    Pandora Cluster Stability: 0.38
+    Pandora Cluster Stability: 0.39

     ------------------
     All Samples: Support values
     ------------------
-    > average ± standard deviation: 0.95 ± 0.01
+    > average ± standard deviation: 0.98 ± 0.0
-    > median: 0.95
+    > median: 0.98
-    > lowest support value: 0.94
+    > lowest support value: 0.98
-    > highest support value: 0.95
+    > highest support value: 0.99

     ------------------
     Result Files
     ------------------
-    > Pandora results: /path/to/example/results/pandora.txt
+    > Pandora results: /Users/julia/Desktop/Promotion/ADNA_Popgen/Pandora/example/results/pandora.txt
-    > Pairwise stabilities:  /path/to/example/results/pandora.replicates.csv
+    > Pairwise stabilities: /Users/julia/Desktop/Promotion/ADNA_Popgen/Pandora/example/results/pandora.replicates.csv
-    > Sample Support values:  /path/to/example/results/pandora.supportValues.csv
+    > Sample Support values: /Users/julia/Desktop/Promotion/ADNA_Popgen/Pandora/example/results/pandora.supportValues.csv
-    > All plots saved in directory:  /path/to/example/results/plots
+    > All plots saved in directory: /Users/julia/Desktop/Promotion/ADNA_Popgen/Pandora/example/results/plots

-    Total runtime: 0:00:06 (6 seconds)
+    Total runtime: 0:00:37 (37 seconds)

 So what is this telling us?
 First of all, Pandora will print all configurations.
-For all values you have not specifically set in the ``config.yaml``, Pandora will use the default values as specified in the documentation.
+For all values you have not specifically set in the ``config_example.yaml``, Pandora will use the default values as specified in the documentation.
 Then it will continuously keep you updated on what it is currently working on and what it is computing.
 Once everything is done, Pandora will print the results.
 This is probably the most interesting section to you and we will go into more detail just a little below.
 Pandora will also tell you where you can find more detailed result files and where it stored all results.
 Finally, Pandora will print the total runtime to do the entire analysis.
-Since this is a very small dataset the computations took only six seconds on my MacBook.
+Since this is a very small dataset the computations took only about halb a minute on my MacBook.
 For empirical population genetics datasets this will be more in the range of a few hours.
 So, let's talk a bit about the results of this Pandora run:::

     ------------------
-    Bootstrapping Results
+    Results
     ------------------
     Pandora Stability: 1.0
-    Pandora Cluster Stability: 0.38
+    Pandora Cluster Stability: 0.39

     ------------------
     All Samples: Support values
     ------------------
-    > average ± standard deviation: 0.95 ± 0.01
+    > average ± standard deviation: 0.98 ± 0.0
-    > median: 0.95
+    > median: 0.98
-    > lowest support value: 0.94
+    > lowest support value: 0.98
-    > highest support value: 0.95
+    > highest support value: 0.99

-This tells you that based on the ten bootstraps Pandora computed, all bootstraps were overall basically the same, so we obtain a Pandora Stability of 1.0.
-However, the Pandora Cluster Stability is only 0.38, how is that possible?
+The results tell you that based on the ten bootstraps Pandora computed, all bootstraps were overall basically the same, so we obtain a Pandora Stability of 1.0.
+However, the Pandora Cluster Stability is only 0.39, how is that possible?
 We can make sense of that by plotting two of the bootstrap PCAs.
 In the following figure, the circles are the projections of the samples in one bootstrap, the stars the projection of the same samples in the other bootstrap.
 First of all we can see that the two bootstraps match pretty closely, hence the high Pandora stability appears to make sense.